Dabrowa123/Task-Codibly/README.md

 - React Testing Library and Jest for testing
 - ahooks & react router to establish stateful URL
 - react-awesome-reveal for trasitions

-Please, find the description of the task below

 **Task description:**